 Ortho Evra may be less effective in preventing pregnancy in women weighing more than 198 pounds.

 Tell your healthcare provider:

-Some common side effects with combination hormonal contraceptives like Ortho Evra are:
+Some common side effects of combination hormonal contraceptives like Ortho Evra are:

 As a result of further analysis by the FDA and the manufacturer, it has been found that users of Ortho Evra are exposed to about 60% more total estrogen in their blood than if they were taking a typical birth control pill containing 35 micrograms of estrogen.
 However, the highest blood level of estrogen (peak blood levels) is about 25% lower with Ortho Evra than with typical birth control pills.
 In general, increased estrogen exposure may increase the risk of blood clots.
 However, it is not known whether women using Ortho Evra are at a greater risk of experiencing these serious side effects.